The City follows stringent standards to keep routes clear, safe and accessible for all users. Here’s how we do it.

 - The City will repair street lights if three or more consecutive lights have stopped working or more than 30 per cent of the lights per kilometre are out.
 This process will take a maximum of seven days on major streets (such as Highbury Avenue or Southdale Road) and a maximum of 14 days on minor streets (such as Dufferin Avenue and Tweedsmuir Avenue.)

-- The City will repair all other street lights within 28 days unless the outages is part of the current year’s replacement zone.
+- The City will repair all other street lights within 28 days unless the outage is part of the current year’s replacement zone.

 Please note: the time it takes to repair a street light is based upon when our team becomes aware of the outage.
 We are not automatically notified when a street light stops working.